Dense fog disrupts road traffic in parts of Punjab

-According to details, the visibility has dropped due to dense fog on main roads in plain areas across the province as a result Lahore Motorway M2 from Lahore to Sheikhupura and Motorway M11 from Lahore to Sialkot have been closed at for all kind of traffic.
+According to details, the visibility has dropped due to dense fog on main roads in plain areas across the province as a result Lahore Motorway M2 from Lahore to Sheikhupura and Lahore-Multan Motorway M3 from Faizpur to Samundri have been closed at for all kind of traffic.

 The Motorway police have appealed the drivers to use Grand Trunk (GT) Road for travelling.
 They have also urged the drivers to drive slowly and switch on fog lights.